LeanM/custom-item-radio-select/README.md

 ]
 ```

-Then, in this example, we want to implement a radio selection of these Products representing them as simple cards that manages the information on his own simple way.
+Then, in this example, we want to implement a **radio selection of these Products representing them as simple cards** that manages the information on his own simple way.

 ### Example Card Component

-For this we create a basic component called "Card" that receives in his props the data
+For this we create a basic component called **Card** that receives in his props the data
 of the product that it will render and a boolean that specifies if this Card/Product is the one selected on the Radio selection (Information provided by the [ItemRadioSelect component](#itemradioselect-component)).

 ```tsx